 OBX segments at intent level: Narrative — SHOULD be included.
-Concurrent therapies — SHOULD be included.
+Related chemotherapy — SHOULD be included.
+Related surgery — SHOULD be included.
+Concurrent therapy comments — SHOULD be included.
 General methods — SHOULD be included.
-Intent predecessor — SHOULD be included.
+Intent cancelation reason — SHALL be included if the status of the intent is canceled.
+Intent predecessor — SHALL be included if there is a previous intent.

-OBX segments at the Problem level
+OBX segments at the Problem level: Free Text Stage – SHOULD be included when available.
 Diagnosis Confirmed (21861-0) – SHOULD be included.
-Clinical Tumor (21905-5) – SHOULD be included

-Clinical Nodes (21906-3) – SHOULD be included

-Clinical Metastases (21907-1) – SHOULD be included

-Clinical Staging Descriptor (21909-7) – SHOULD be included
+Clinical Tumor (21905-5) – SHOULD be included when available Clinical Nodes (21906-3) – SHOULD be included when available Clinical Metastases (21907-1) – SHOULD be included when available Clinical Staging Descriptor (21909-7) – SHOULD be included

 See section 3.2 for specifications of these segments.